catalyst-cooperative/pudl/docs/data_access.rst

 our archives in `the Catalyst Cooperative Community
 <https://zenodo.org/communities/catalyst-cooperative/>`__.

-These have been minimally processed - in some cases we've compressed them or grouped them into ZIP archives to fit the Zenodo repository requirements.
+These have been minimally processed - in some cases, we've compressed them or grouped them into ZIP archives to fit the Zenodo repository requirements.
 In all cases we've added some metadata to help identify the resources you're looking for.
 But, apart from that, these datasets are unmodified.